-Tom picked up where he left off with England U20 in 2018 by scoring a try in their opening Six Nations fixture against Italy.
+Tom picked up where he left off with the England age group in 2018 by scoring a try in their opening Six Nations fixture against Italy.

-Tom had attended Oratory Prep School in Reading, where he first played the game, before moving to Wellington College where he studied for an International Baccalaureate Diploma.
+Tom had attended Oratory Prep School in Reading before moving to Wellington College, where he studied for an International Baccalaureate Diploma.

 Tom has been a member of winning Daily Mail Cup sides twice and shared in two Rosslyn Park Schools National Sevens triumphs and a Surrey Sevens success.

 His school coaches Kevin Brennan and Steve Shortland are guiding lights and Chris Winterbottom, his prep school coach, focused on giving him the basic skills.

 A member of the London Irish senior squad, Tom's greatest mentor has been his father Andy, though his mother, Clare, is a former England U21 hockey player.